abey79/vpype/docs/install.md

 ## Raspberry Pi

-Installing _vpype_ on Rasbian is similar to Linux/macOS, but a number of libraries must be installed before:
+Installing _vpype_ on Raspbian is similar to Linux/macOS, but a number of libraries must be installed before:

 ```bash
 $ sudo apt-get install git python3-shapely python3-rtree python3-dev